 Some Final Thoughts

-Perhaps you’re thinking, “All of that is fine, but how do I actually install the plants, and what if I want to grow something besides flowers?
-While there are as many ideas for fence line landscaping as there are fences.
+Perhaps you’re thinking, “All of that is fine, but how do I actually install the plants, and what if I want to grow something besides flowers?”
+There are as many ideas for fence line landscaping as there are fences.

-Beginning with the mechanics of planting a bed.
+Begin with the mechanics of planting a bed.
 Loosely layer your flower beds for optimal visual effect.
-A composition with three rows often works well, thus short plants in front, tall ones in back, and medium-sized ones in the middle.
+A composition with three rows often works well: short plants in front, tall ones in back, and medium-sized ones in the middle.

-In landscape edging using soft lines of fencing through the use of plants.
-Some of you will want to take that idea to its logical conclusion and install the plants in a curving bed, similar to the one shown in the picture above.
+In landscape edging, use soft lines of fencing through the use of plants.
+Some will want to take that idea to its logical conclusion and install the plants in a curving bed, similar to the one shown in the picture above.

-Some homeowners like the idea of such plantings so much that they dispense with the hardscape altogether.
 In addition to formal hedges, looser groupings of shrubs and/or trees can also be used to promote privacy.
-If you don’t have a fence yet but would like one call TLC Landscape for more information and a custom quote.
+If you don’t have a fence yet but would like one, call TLC Landscapes for more information and a custom quote.

 Published on September 19th, 2017